 A couple who are truly “one” will be one in all areas of their marriage.
 Most importantly, they will be of one mind regarding spiritual matters.
 Men are called to be "priests" of their homes (1 Corinthians 11:3), which means that they are to be the spiritual leaders and to bring together the family to serve the Lord.
 Wives are to submit to their husbands’ leadership, helping to bring up children in the “training and instruction of the Lord” (Ephesians 6:4).
 In parenting, as in all things within a marriage, unity and harmony are essential.

 This unity of spirit is to be present in temporal matters as well, where husband and wife are again to be of one mind and one heart.
 This means that money and possessions are seen as belonging to both partners equally.
 Just as there is no “your child and my child,” there should be no distinction between “my money and your money.”
 All is shared equally in a true partnership, and no partnership is more equal than two people united in Christ.
-Therefore, there is really no reason to have separate accounts.
-Usually this situation occurs where there is a severe issue with trust, and in such a case there are greater problems in the marriage than just where the money resides.
+Therefore, there is really no reason to have separate bank accounts.
+Usually the situation of separate bank accounts occurs when there is a severe issue with trust, and in such a case there are greater problems in the marriage than just where the money resides.
 Lack of trust is deadly to a marriage, and if it exists, prayer is crucial to seek the wisdom of the Lord (James 1:5) on how to resolve this.
 The Bible says that we are one with our spouses, and so we should be resolved to show this unity to our children, our friends, our church, and the watching world.
 Where conflict over money exists, there is an opportunity to grow in love and most importantly in trust to bring together the entire family for God's purpose.